 Thereafter, though, Buster sightings became all the rage …

 Buster became an even more prominent figure in this narrative when his father – 54-year-old disbarred attorney Alex Murdaugh – tried to stage his own murder on a Hampton County roadside on September 4, 2021.
 The ostensible objective of this roadside shooting?
-A massive insurance payout to Buster – who is named after his grandfather, former S.C. fourteenth circuit solicitor Randolph “Buster” Murdaugh Jr.
+A massive insurance payout to Buster – who is named after his great-grandfather, former S.C. fourteenth circuit solicitor Randolph “Buster” Murdaugh Jr.

 (Click to view)